grouphub/congo/README.markdown

 Front ends are auto-scaled by Elastic Beanstalk and should not need to be provisioned manually.
 I will put more documentation here eventually.

+To SSH into a front-end box:

+    # On your machine
+    eb ssh

+    # Once SSH'ed in
+    cd /var/app/current
+    bundle

+    # Run the Rails console
+    bundle exec rails console

+    # Run the Postgres console
+    PGPASSWORD=$RDS_PASSWORD bundle exec rails dbconsole

+    # Tail the logs
+    tail -n 50 -f log/production.log

+    # To sweep the database, first log into the AWS console, reboot RDS, then
+    script/sweep_database

 ### Workers

 #### Provisioning a New Server